Hunter-Lewis-1/Global-Trade-/README.md

 # Global-Trade
-Import/Export Data on a Commodity Code Basis: Data sourced from the USITC.
+Import/Export Data on a Commodity Code Basis
-Create a DataWeb USITC Account to get Started
+Exports and Imports from all countries by HTS Code from years 2015-2025 Create a DataWeb USITC Account to get started